RTippin/messenger/README.md

     ],
 ],
 ```
-- Our API is the core of this package, and are the only routes that cannot be disabled.
+- Our API is the core of this package.
 The api routes bootstrap all of our policies and controllers for you!
-- Web routes provide access to our included frontend/UI should you choose to not craft your own.
-- Provider avatar route gives fine grain control of how or to whom you want to display provider avatars to.
+- Asset routes deliver all files (images, avatars, documents, audio files, etc).
 - Channels are what we broadcast our realtime data over!
 The included private channel: `private-messenger.{alias}.{id}`.
 Thread presence channel: `presence-messenger.thread.{thread}`.
 Call presence channel: `presence-messenger.call.{call}.thread.{thread}`
 - For each section of routes, you may choose your desired endpoint domain, prefix and middleware.
 - The default `messenger.provider` middleware is included with this package and simply sets the active messenger provider by grabbing the authed user from `$request->user()`.
 See [SetMessengerProvider][link-set-provider-middleware] for more information.